agera-sdk/previous-version-2/README.md

   - In browser this uses `setTimeout` (tracked timeout is assigned to -1 before polling to Rust future) + `clearTimeout` (invoked if tracked timeout is not -1)
   - In Tokio this spawns a thread with a wait.
 The thread holds an `Arc` which it receives from the spawning thread, that indicates whether the timeout was cancelled.
 After the wait, if this `Arc` indicates the timeout was "not" cancelled, it calls the callback from the developer.
 - [ ] Add a `background_interval` function similiar to background timeout function that returns `BackgroundInterval`.
+  - On JavaScript, **NEVER** use `clearInterval`!
+Just use the solution at https://users.rust-lang.org/t/future-based-interval-in-the-browser/97693/3

 Working at temporal: